minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

    keystore:
      vault:
        endpoint: https://HOSTNAME:8200
+       engine: "/path/to/engine" # Replace with the path to the K/V Engine
+       version: "v1|v2" # Specify v1 or v2 depending on the version of the K/V Engine
        approle:
          id: "VAULTAPPID"     # Hashicorp Vault AppRole ID
          secret: "VAULTAPPSECRET" # Hashicorp Vault AppRole Secret ID